kamran-redis/rag/README.md

 Sample notebok from [LangChain: Chat with Your Data](https://learn.deeplearning.ai/langchain-chat-with-your-data) using Redis as vectorstore for RAG and local LLM and embeddings.

-* Other than the python, jupyter you will need.
+* Other than the python 3.10, jupyter you will need.

 	* Redis Stack `docker run -it --name redis-stack -p 6379:6379 -p 8001:8001  --rm redis/redis-stack:7.2.0-v0`
 	* LLM model